emredemirel39/fitness-club-app-fullstack/README.md

 # fitness-club-app-fullstack

-MongoDb must be installed to run this application.
+MongoDb must be installed on your device to run this application.

 ## Client